-You will be advised of the outcome of your application on 15th April or the next working day, by the local authority on our behalf.
+You will be advised of the outcome of your application on 16th April or the next working day, by the local authority on our behalf.
 If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 5 to 7, and this is likely to affect your child's chance of being offered a place.
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1, 2, 4, 5, 6, and this is likely to affect your child's chance of being offered a place.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 16th January 2021 Late Applications
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2022 Late Applications exceptional circumstances why your application is late please include them when you send in your application.

 Late applications will be considered but will be given a lower priority than all preferences received by the closing date.
 This is because all applications received by the closing date must be considered before any late applications.
-If there are exceptional circumstances why your application is late please include them when you send in your application.
+If there are